 We require venue permission to install our network infrastructure and WiFi gear.
 Most venue managers are cooperative and simply require our Certificate of Insurance, which is available upon request.

-However, if your event takes place in a hotel or convention center, and you are looking to circumvent the in-house ISP, things can be a lot more challenging.
-You must negotiate the right to bring in your own vendor before you sign your venue lease agreement.
-By removing Internet/telecommunications exclusivity clauses, you can gain valuable negotiating leverage and tilt the balance of power in your own favor.
-To further reduce Internet costs, you should request a list of all associated venue fees in advance.
-Many of these fees are negotiable, including electrical, MDF/IDF closet access, fiber cross-connect, copper cross-connect, port access, patch panel, Ethernet drop, roof access, gear storage, and labor supervision.
-Don’t know what some of these things are?
-No problem, we can help guide you through the process.
+However, if your event takes place in a hotel or convention center, you must negotiate the ability to bring in your own AV and Internet/WiFi vendors before you sign a venue lease agreement.
+Should the venue require the in-house AV provider be allowed to bid, we recommend you request separate AV and Internet bids.
+This way there is no pricing penalty for selecting one service but not the other.
+To further reduce costs, you should request a list of all associated venue fees in advance.
+Many of these fees are negotiable.
+If a rate list cannot be provided up-front, you should require the venue waive all associated fees, including electrical, MDF/IDF closet access, fiber cross-connect, copper cross-connect, port access, patch panel, Ethernet drop, roof access, gear storage, drayage, and labor supervision.

 Contact us today for a no-obligation quote.